Lesson 4: Does Having an IP Strategy Guarantee Success?

 The group analyzes competitors and markets of interest.
 It looks at the patents and figures out who the patents apply to and what patents might be valuable.
 The group then offers feedback to those planning the portfolio to identify areas in the market where we should build our portfolio.
 Our goal is to get patents coveting large markets, not small ones.

 Nortel clearly had a deliberate and well-articulated patent strategy.
 However, it does not appear to have meaningfully executed on this strategy, which might have contributed to its declining fortunes.
-Nortel generated modest licensing revenues of roughly $30 million per year.
-While its strong patent portfolio may have provided some advantages, like deterring companies from suing it, Nortel did not use its patents offensively as it had articulated in its strategy.
-In fact, there are only very few examples where Nortel sued any company on its patents.
+Nortel generated modest licensing revenues of roughly CDN$30 million per year.
+While its strong patent portfolio may have provided some advantages, such as deterring companies from suing it, Nortel did not use its patents offensively as it had articulated in its strategy.
+In fact, there are only a few examples where Nortel sued a company on its patents.

 Contrast this example with a company like Ericsson, which had historically competed with Nortel.
 Ericsson has more than 30,000 issued patents and has at least that number pending.
 It generates more than 1 billion dollars in licensing revenues annually.
 And importantly, it is not shy about vigorously asserting its patent portfolio.
 While it will generally start by asking a company to enter into a license for its patents, it is not reluctant to sue companies for patent infringement.
 For example, in the past few years, Ericsson has sued the two most popular smartphone manufacturers (Samsung and Apple).